featanonymiccv2023/FeatEnHancer/README.md

 ### DARK FACE

-Create a new folder named "exdark" in the "data" folder.
+Create a new folder named "darkface" in the "data" folder.

 Download the [DARK FACE](https://flyywh.github.io/CVPRW2019LowLight/) dataset and copy the images into "data/darkface/".